Glorf/ada-2020-project-milestone-p3-p3_lovely-badasses/docs/index.md

 Well, it is interesting to think about what articles fall into that category.
 The category of topics that, when you look them up,  a small part of you thinks that this would make you look bad from the eyes of the government.
 This category contains every topic related to terrorism matters, because that's what the government is tracking, people with interest in terrorism's questions.

-{% include imagetext.html image_path="pwc_t.png" title="Freaking content" description="> Subjects that people might have been chilled out to look for, together with their popularity in Wikipedia" %}
+{% include imagetext.html image_path="pwc_t.png" title="Bigs Topics" description="> Subjects that people might have been chilled out to look for, together with their popularity in Wikipedia" %}

 We are going to look at the view counts for articles on Wikipedia, related to terrorism, to find some insight about how people behaved.
 Here are the trends observed for before and after the revelations.